If you have any experience with plants, you know that cloning is one of the most common processes. It is especially popular among cannabis growers.

-- you have additional reasons to clone a specific plant.
+- You have additional reasons to clone a specific marijuana plant.

 Perhaps the best reason to clone marijuana is after a successful season.
 You see, the plants who managed to survive and thrive (especially during harsh conditions) are really resilient.
 If you clone them, you will be able to increase the odds of having a successful harvest in the future.

 Lastly, we need to mention the impact on THC.
 Each time your seed your favorite plant, you will get less THC in the leaves.
-Clones don’t suffer from this issue, and instead, they will have the same levels of THC as their parent.
+Cannabis clones don’t suffer from this issue, and instead, they will have the same levels of THC as their parent.

 How to select the right parent?